Mathys Jaubert: Prototype career

 In 2022, alongside his commitments in the French Caterham 420R championship, Jaubert also competed in the Ultimate Cup Series for ANS Motorsport, in which he took five out of six wins en route to the Group CN title.
 In October 2023, he had his first taste of LMP2 machinery, driving IDEC Sport's Oreca 07 at the European Le Mans Series rookie test at Portimão.

+Jaubert drove for IDEC Sport at the 2025 24 Hours of Le Mans, retiring after 206 laps in his first appearance at the event.

 In 2025, Jaubert joined IDEC's Genesis Magma Racing-backed car to compete in the LMP2 class of the ELMS alongside Jamie Chadwick and Logan Sargeant (later replaced by Daniel Juncadella).
 On his debut at Barcelona, Jaubert qualified fifth, ahead of teammate Job van Uitert, before a storming drive on Sunday which earned him the Goodyear Wingfoot Award.
 Taking over from Juncadella in second, he passed Pipo Derani in traffic and held a commanding lead until a late-charging Matthieu Vaxivière denied him overall victory on the final lap.
 The trio did still score maximum points, as the race-winning AF Corse squad was an LMP2 Pro-Am entry.
 Jaubert went one better on home soil the next month, winning the 4 Hours of Le Castellet overall in a wet-to-dry thriller.

-Jaubert was recognised for his performances by being named ELMS's Rookie of the Year at the season-ending awards ceremony.
+Jaubert then won at Silverstone and ended the year with a third-place finish at Algarve to secure third in the LMP2 standings, and was named ELMS's Rookie of the Year at the season-ending awards ceremony.

+In 2026, Jaubert joined the main Genesis Magma Racing team to debut in the Hypercar class of the FIA World Endurance Championship.